-In July we stayed at the Hotel Opera (what a really great discovery this was) and tried out some of the tours of Venice and surrounds available in July and August.
+Last summer we stayed at the Hotel Opera (what a really great discovery this was) and tried out some of the tours of Venice and surrounds.

-So if you are looking for things to do in Venice in July, that'll maximise your enjoyment while saving you from hot and frustrating hours in long lines, then read on...
+So if you are looking for things to do in Venice in July or August, that'll maximise your enjoyment while saving you from hot and frustrating hours in long lines, then read on...

 When you arrive in St Mark's Square on a summer morning and the crowds are like those in the video then you know that you will be there for the rest of the day if you want to see the attraction and most of your day will be spent standing in line.

 For that reason, if you are visiting Venice in summer, then this really is THE must-do tour of Venice.
 It takes in all the most fabulous spots of the city in a tour that combines a boat trip and a walking tour.
 You'll get to see all of the major attractions I include in my “six essential sites of Venice” list and a number of the less well known ones too.